brianpos/UploadFIG/README.md

 ### Upload AU Base to a Microsoft FHIR Server
 (Note the inclusion of the -cn flag to cleanse any narratives that would be otherwise rejected by the Microsoft FHIR Server)
 > UploadFIG -d https://localhost:44348 -pid hl7.fhir.au.base -pv 4.0.0 -cn

+### Upload the latest version of the SDC IG to a FHIR Server in JSON format
+Some fhir servers may only be able to support a single format, so you can specify xml or json explicitly to use while uploading.
+This is indepent of the format of the content that is native inside the IG package.
+> UploadFIG -pid hl7.fhir.au.base -d https://localhost:44348 -df json